Michael is an author with a passion for the environment. He is trying to save the planet, one reader at a time!

 A single random mouse might seem cute, but if you spot one, there is bound to be an entire horde of mice living in your home.
 They are known for their vivacious breeding habits.
 All it takes is just one of these furry critters to get in, and within a matter of weeks, there could be dozens.
 Once they start nesting, it then becomes an uphill battle trying to get rid of them.

-A single stray mouse may be cute to me, personally.
+Personally, a single stray mouse may be cute to me.
 But, once you start hearing them during the night, flipping and flopping around in your walls, it is definitely time to take action.
-But, I am a lover of all animals, and I just don't have the heart to kill them.
-The following are five simple ways to get rid of mice, without killing them.
+But I am a lover of all animals, and I just don't have the heart to kill them.
+The following are five simple ways to get rid of mice without killing them.

 #1 Mouse-Proof Your Home

 One of the easiest ways to rid yourself of a rodent infestation is to prevent one before it even has a possibility of happening.
-Most homes are invaded by rodents during the cold winter months, to find a nice warm place to nest, eat, and have their young.
+Most homes are invaded by rodents during the cold winter months as they find a nice warm place to nest, eat, and have their young.
 Here is a comprehensive checklist to rodent-proof your house:

 - If you have trees near your home, make sure to trim down branches so they can't be used as bridges.
 They will enter through any opening in your roof or attic to get themselves inside your walls.